 This pesto pasta salad recipe is bursting with fresh flavor.
 It’s light, healthy and easy to make.
 Perfect for picnics and potlucks!
 Recipe yields 6 to 8 side servings.

 1 pound whole grain pasta (fusilli, rotini, penne or farfalle)

 3 handfuls baby arugula or spinach

-Optional cheese: Crumbled feta cheese, little mozzarella balls or diced mozzarella or grated Parmesan
+Optional cheese: 1/2 cup or more crumbled feta cheese, little mozzarella balls or grated Parmesan

 Optional additions: 1/2 cup thinly sliced Kalamata olives and/or 1 can (15 ounces) chickpeas, rinsed and drained (or 1 1/2 cups cooked chickpeas)

 1 clove garlic, roughly chopped

 1/3 cup extra-virgin olive oil